What is the democracy futures project?

 Stage timeframe: Late Winter 2025 – Spring 2025

-In-person workshop dates: TBD (estimated March or April 2025)
+In-person workshop dates: March 10-11 or March 17-19, 2025 (location TBA)

 This stage of work is about “making sense” of the collection of divergent futures we began identifying in Stage 1.
 A draft set of scenarios about American democracy in 2050 will be presented (including at least one positive vision and at least one dystopian future); Stage 2 will allow us to build out and develop them collectively.